BenCat07/Voxalia/FAQ.md

 ### Where can I get Voxalia?

 - Talk to us!
-Check the contact page on the FreneticXYZ official website, and join us on IRC or Discord to get involved!
+Check the contact page on the FreneticLLC official website, and join us on IRC or Discord to get involved!
 - At this time, assets are being kept private to only people who've spoken directly with us about trying it out.
 - In the future, you'll be able to get the game without having to go through people, we have it this way only in early development.

 ### How do I get started once I have the game?

-- Once you have a valid FreneticXYZ account and a copy of the game:
+- Once you have a valid FreneticLLC account and a copy of the game:
 - Open the Launcher (bin/launcher.bat on Windows or bin/launcher\_linux.sh on Linux) and login.
 - Next, hit the "Play" button.
 - Almost there!
 Click "Singleplayer" in the main menu.